nemonik/hands-on-DevOps-gen2/README.md

 python3 -m pip install --user ansible --no-cache-dir
 ```

 This will install the [Ansible](https://github.com/ansible/ansible) module into the Python user install directory for your platform.
-Typically into the `.local/` sub-folder of the user's home directory.
+Typically this results in the [Ansible](https://github.com/ansible/ansible) binaries being installed into the `.local/bin` sub-folder in the user's home directory (i.e., `$HOME/.local/bin`)

 Output will resemble